wing9413/Python_InformationRetrieval/README.md

 Built a text retrieve system (simple search engine) through python

 ### What is the goal?
-**When query is entered by a user, the output will be a list of relevant documents with ranks (The most similar documents will showed first)**
+**When query is entered by a user, the output will be a list of relevant documents with ranks (The most similar documents showed first)**

 ## Getting Started